cossacklabs/acra-engineering-demo/README.md

 echo 'SERVER_IP www.djangoproject.example' >> /private/etc/hosts
 ```

 where `SERVER_IP` is IP address of the server with running Acra Engineering Demo (if you run demo on your machine, set "127.0.0.1").
-Hosts update is needed because we will run protected djangoproject site locally.
+Updating hosts file is required because we will run protected djangoproject site locally.
 You can remove this line after using demo.

-### Add new post
+### 2.2 Add new post

 1. Log into admin cabinet [http://www.djangoproject.example:8000/admin/](http://www.djangoproject.example:8000/admin/) using user/password: admin/admin.